vinothmp21102005/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-Import Libraries: Import the necessary libraries such as pandas, numpy, matplotlib, and sklearn.
+ 1. Load pandas, NumPy, matplotlib, and sklearn metrics.

-Load Data: Read the CSV file containing the dataset and display its contents.
+ 2. Read the CSV file and extract independent (x) and dependent (y) variables.

-Prepare Data: Segregate the data into independent (X) and dependent (Y) variables.
+ 3. Divide data into training and testing sets using train_test_split.

-Split Data: Split the dataset into training and testing sets using train_test_split.
+ 4. Fit a Linear Regression model on the training data.

-Train Model: Import the Linear Regression model from sklearn, fit the model with the training data, and make predictions on the test data.
+ 5. Predict test set results and plot scatterplots with the regression line.

-Evaluate Model: Display the predicted and actual values, plot the training and test data, and calculate the mean absolute error (MAE), mean squared error (MSE), and root mean squared error (RMSE)
+ 6. Calculate MAE, MSE, and RMSE to assess model performance.

 ## Program:

 ```
 /*
 Program to implement the simple linear regression model for predicting the marks scored.